Nested Markov Properties for Acyclic Directed Mixed Graphs: Latent variable DAG models

-where the kernels $q_D(x_D \mid x_{\pa_\G(D) \setminus D}) $ are defined via the right-hand side of {\rm (\ref{eq:district-factor-ident})}.
-If $r\in {\mathbb F}({\G})$ and $D^r \in {\cal D}(\G)$ is the district containing $r$ then \end{proposition} In words, the result of a fixing operation is solely to marginalize the variable $X_r$ from the density $q_{D^r}$ associated with the district $D^r$ in which the vertex $r$ occurs, while leaving unchanged all of the other terms $q_D$ in the factorization.
+\end{proposition} The proof is found in the Supplementary Material, Section A.6 in \citet{supp}.
+In words, the result of a fixing operation is solely to marginalize the variable $X_{r}$ from the density $q_{D^{r}}$ associated with the district $D^{r}$ in which the vertex $r$ occurs, while leaving unchanged all of the other terms $q_{D}$ in the factorization.